Managing AI hallucinations in your homelab

 • Measure hallucination rates and use that signal to change prompts or revert models.

 These controls will not make hallucinations disappear.
-They will make them manageable.
-I treat automation as a tool that must be tested, observed and reversible.
-That keeps my homelab useful, rather than a source of surprises.
+They make them manageable.
+I treat automation as something that has to be tested, observed and reversible.
+That keeps the homelab useful instead of surprising me at 2am.